 When to seek medical advice

-Call your health care provider right away if you experience any of these symptoms of a retinal tear:
+Call your healthcare provider right away if you have any of these symptoms of a retinal tear:

-Call your health care provider right away if you experience any of these symptoms of a retinal detachment:
+Call your healthcare provider right away if you have any of these symptoms of a retinal detachment: